Multiply the harvest by giving toward the $1 million match! Give Now!

 The Holy Temple of God: Called to Separation

-“What agreement has the temple of God with idols?
-For we are the temple of the living God; as God said, “I will make my dwelling among them and walk among them, and I will be their God, and they shall be my people.” -2 Corinthians 6:16
+“What agreement is there between the temple of God and idols?
+For we are the temple of the living God.
+As God has said: ‘I will live with them and walk among them, and I will be their God, and they will be my people.’” -2 Corinthians 6:16

 Since we are the Temple of the living God, we must separate from all idols.
 We serve the living God and not dead idols.
 We find life and hope in God alone.